Marina51533/dasha/README.md

 [Click this link to see it!](https://marina51533.github.io/dasha/)

-The site was developed with HTML, CSS and JavaScript (JQuery).
+The site was developed with HTML, CSS and JavaScript (JQuery).For desktop, without adaptation.